RETR0-OS/Ecommerce_Website_Django/README.md

  - Open a git bash terminal and run `python3 manage.py makemigrations defender`
  - Next run `python3 manage.py migrate defender`
  - Continue with step 8 as stated above and the rest of the steps.
+ - Before the 11th step, open a new git bash terminal and run the Redis server by:
+    - On Linux: `redis-server`
+    - On windows: `redis-server.exe` (assuming that redis is added to path).
+    Note: make sure that redis is running on the default port: port 6379.